 Currently, Town and Country Public Library will not be hosting any in-person events.
 The library will offer virtual programs for every age group throughout the fall.
 Visit our calendar to register and checkout our Facebook page to stay up to date.
 For more information, checkout out our Program Guide here!

-We are not offering Library Outreach during this closure.
-However, once we open we will be able to offer modified Outreach Services to our homebound patrons.
-If you, or someone you know, is homebound and would like access to library materials, please contact our Adult Services Manager, Megan Shumaker email@example.com
+We are not offering Library Outreach at this time.
+However, we will be offering Door Drop Delivery Services to our homebound patrons soon.
+If you, or someone you know, is homebound and would like access to library materials, please contact our Adult Services Manager, Megan Shumaker firstname.lastname@example.org

 I have another question and want to speak to someone

 Please contact us!
 We continue working remotely, answering your questions as quickly as we can.
 You can email the library at email@example.com or you can email library Department Heads, using the directory below, to reach out to library leadership directly.